Quasiparticle projection method for dynamically unstable Bose-Einstein condensates: Quasiparticle projection method

 which accounts for the contributions from the real and imaginary sectors of the spectrum.
 Proceeding as in Sec.~\ref{sec:general_case}, the expression for the coefficients $b_{j}$, $c_{j}$, and $d_{j}$ can be obtained self-consistently from the completeness relation \eqref{eq:completeness}, yielding

 Now that the formalism has been established, we proceed to illustrate its use in practical examples by analyzing the evolution of the condensate wave function in the presence of a dynamical instability.
 We remark that the method is not predictive, as it relies on a known solution of the GP equation provided as input.
-Nonetheless, it serves as a powerful tool for analyzing the onset of dynamical instabilities, identifying the most significant modes, and linking the long-time evolution to the short-time regime where unstable modes grow exponentially, as predicted by linear stability analysis.
+Nonetheless, it serves as a powerful tool for analyzing the overall behavior and emergence of dynamical instabilities at arbitrary times.
+We recall that linear-stability analysis determines whether the system is dynamically unstable and which modes grow exponentially---a characterization intrinsically limited to the initial, linear regime.
+However, the present approach allows one to track how these modes contribute to the dynamics at any given time, to identify which nominally unstable modes dominate the evolution, and to establish a direct link between the short-time linear regime and the long-time formation of macroscopic density structures.
+Therefore, this framework provides a consistent description of the system even after it has left the linear regime, where linear stability analysis no longer applies.

 In a broad sense, the approach can be seen as analogous to the Fourier analysis of a given signal---in this case, the condensate wave function---carried out using a complete basis of normal modes of the system under consideration.